Who Is Robert Downey Jr?

 Downey's first leading role on the big screen was a charming womanizer in The Pick-up Artist (1987), a romantic comedy co-starring Molly Ringwald that was written and directed by James Toback.
 His breakthrough performance came in 1987 with Less Than Zero (1987), in which he co-starred with Andrew McCarthy.
 Downey played the party loving, cocaine-addicted Julian Wells in the film.

-Struggles with Substance Abuse
+Substance Abuse Problems

 Sadly, the story line and character rang especially true for Downey, who had been introduced to drugs at the age of eight by his father, and developed a full-fledged addiction as he headed into his 20s.